 Let’s talk NMCAs!

-Parks Canada is consulting with individuals and stakeholder groups with an interest in national marine conservation areas (NMCA).
+From May 8th to July 10th 2019, Parks Canada consulted with individuals and stakeholder groups with an interest in national marine conservation areas (NMCA).
 The Agency is revising its policy for NMCA and is in the early stages of developing regulations under the Canada National Marine Conservation Areas Act.
 This revision will help ensure that representative examples of Canada’s marine heritage are protected and conserved today, and for future generations.

 Input from the public consultations will be published in a “What We Heard” report that will be posted on the Parks Canada website.